chiliz-chain/v2/README.md

 We welcome and encourage contributions from the brightest minds like yourself and will be grateful to even the smallest of fixes you'd suggest.

-So, it's time to mark your contribution to the CCv2 in 4 easy steps:
+So, it's time to mark your contribution to Chiliz Chain in 4 easy steps:

 Fork > Fix > Commit > Send a pull request